wormholelabs-xyz/example-messaging-endpoint/README.md

 Message Hash - `messageHash` - The `keccak256` (`bytes32`) of the concatenated `srcChain`, `srcAddr`, `sequence`, `dstChain`, `dstAddr`, `payloadHash` (in that order).

-Send Transceiver - `sendTransceiver` - A Transceiver enabled to send messages for a given Integrator _to_ a given Destination Chain.
+Send Adapter - `sendAdapter` - An Adapter enabled to send messages for a given Integrator _to_ a given Destination Chain.

-Receive Transceiver - `recvTransceiver` - A Transceiver enabled to attest to messages for a given Integrator _from_ a given Source Chain.
+Receive Adapter - `recvAdapter` - An Adapter enabled to attest to messages for a given Integrator _from_ a given Source Chain.

-Outstanding Transceiver - `outstandingTransceiver` - On implementations which require Transceivers to pull outgoing messages, a Send Transceiver _at the time of message generation_ which has not yet picked up a given message.
+Outstanding Adapter - `outstandingAdapter` - On implementations which require Adapters to pull outgoing messages, a Send Adapter _at the time of message generation_ which has not yet picked up a given message.

-#### Router
+#### Endpoint

 - MUST be non-upgradeable, non-"pause"-able, and non-administrated/owned.
 It should be able to be trusted by being completely trustless.
 - MUST store configuration per-integrator.